 Project Management Professionals earn approximately $152K per year, far more than their non-accredited counterparts.
 Becoming an Engineer in Training can certainly pay off here; those folks make $128K on average.
 At Flint Hills Resources, employees who hold a Bachelor of Engineering in Bachelor of Engineering (BEng / BE) receive the highest salaries at about $137K.

 The highest-paying skill to have in this role seems to be Operations Management; employees claiming this as part of the toolbox earn a median of $120K annually.
 A common skill in Flint Hills Resources' work force is Project Management; more than a third of survey participants report using it on the job.
 Employees also tend to know Microsoft Excel, Microsoft Office, and Engineering Design.

 Flint Hills Resources' employees who answered the questionnaire are more likely to be male — the male-to-female ratio is more than 3 to 1.

 Benefits and Perks

-Flint Hills Resources lets only 28 percent take paid vacation and only one in five respondents take sick leave.
+A fifth of workers — the minority — enjoy both paid vacation and paid sick time.
 Workers wishing to put aside retirement money are in luck; Flint Hills Resources sponsors various plans such as a 401(k) plan and a company pension plan.
-The vast majority of survey participants have health insurance, and benefits for a large number of employees also include dental insurance.
-Other privileges include life insurance, a casual working environment, and a subsidized cell phone.
+Nearly all workers can count on health insurance, and almost all survey participants have dental coverage as a benefit.
+Advantages of working here also include life insurance, tuition reimbursement, and a subsidized cell phone.